MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/dual-write-product.md

 ## Product dimensions and product dimension group

 Product dimensions are characteristics that serve to identify a product variant.
-The four product dimensions - **Color**, **Size**, **Style** and **Configuration** - are also mapped to CDS to define the product variant.
+The four product dimensions - **Color**, **Size**, **Style** and **Configuration** are also mapped to Common Data Service to define the product variant.

 ### Colors

-All the available colors present in Finance and Operations are available in CDS thanks to the following mappings:
+All the available colors present in Finance and Operations are available in Common Data Service using the following mappings:

 Source field | Map type | Destination field
 ---|---|---